gravitational/teleport/rfd/0184-agent-auto-updates.md

 > It used the configuration to pick the right proxy address.
 As teleport is already running, the teleport service is
 > reloaded to use the new binary.

+If the agent was previously enrolled into AUs with the old teleport updater package, the `enable` command will also remove the old package.

 ### Teleport Resources